Boost Your Conversion Rate

 This goes without saying.
 When you put yourself out in the digital world, no one can easily find your website on search engines if it isn’t SEO-friendly.

 So be sure to fill out your meta description, title tag, and image alt text fields whenever you’re publishing your pages.
-You also have to include keywords that are relevant to what you’re selling and get other websites to link back to your page.
+You also have to include keywords relevant to what you’re selling and get other websites to link back to your page.

 7. Make It Mobile-Friendly